DTel-HQ/dtel/Payment.md

 In any server with both Tatsumaki and DiscordTel: Make sure both bots are online, then `t!credit @DiscordTel <Amount>`.
 Your `<Amount>` is the price *you pay* according to the table above.
 After that you'll receive a confirmation.

 **WARNING: DO NOT TOP-UP WHEN DISCORDTEL IS OFFLINE!!!**

+Type `>help` before transactions to see if DiscordTel is online or not.
+If you did not receive the credits in your DTel account, contact [DiscordTel HQ](https://discord.gg/RN7pxrB).

 ## 4. Check balance
 You can `>dial *233` in any channel, even the channel doesn't have DTel service enabled.